prefix-dev/pixi/examples/opencv/README.md

 # OpenCV example
-OpenCV is a powerfull tool to do computer vision and fully opensource.
+OpenCV is a powerful tool to do computer vision and fully opensource.

 Here are some example on how to use it with `pixi`.